-The goal for this task is to further organize your intranet and define your Spaces and groups.
+The goal for this task is to organize your intranet and define your Spaces and groups.

-Communifire Spaces keep your people, content, and conversations organized.
-They let you organize in a way that is comfortable and familiar to how you already work.
-These sub-divided areas help make it easy and intuitive for users to find what they need.
+They keep everything organized in a way that is comfortable and familiar to how you already work.
+These sub-divided areas help make it easy and intuitive for your employees to find what they need.

 You can learn more about spaces in the Communifire Spaces and Groups document.
 Check out the section "Thinking through Your Spaces: What to Create?"
 This can give you more ideas on how you can use Spaces.

-Many organizations begin by creating a space for each of their departments.
-So you might have a space for HR, a space for Communications, and a space for IT (among others that make sense for you).
+Begin by creating a space for each of your company departments.
+So you might have a space for Human Reseouces, a space for Communications, a space for your IT deprtment, and any others that make sense for you.

 From there, you can create more spaces as you see fit.
 You can even create a hierarchy of spaces inside spaces.
 It might look something like this: